 Foyle Women’s Aid Director Marie Brown welcomed the new live chat service and said that it will provide a vital lifeline for women who are experiencing domestic and sexual abuse.

 “Women who are not ready to make the call or talk face to face will be able to chat directly to a Women’s Aid support worker safely and confidentially,” she said.
 “They will have immediate access to the information and support they need to help them to make decisions to escape that abuse.

 Even before the COVID 19 restrictions, we were aware of the difficulties faced by women living with abusers when looking for help.
 This a new, safe way to access support and essential services for women who are isolated and particularly vulnerable.

 We look forward to being part of this new initiative and the development of other services which will allow the Women’s Aid groups in Northern Ireland to reach more women affected by abuse.”

 • BLWA web chat is accessible from TODAY at www.belfastwomensaid.org.uk

-• It will available live every Monday to Friday 10am to 12 noon.
-(Outside those hours, requests can still be submitted and will be responded to as soon as possible.)
+• It will be available live every Monday to Friday 10am to 12 noon.
+Outside of these hours, requests can still be submitted and will be responded to as soon as possible.